 Cardboard can be recycled many times.
 But you can’t recycle cardboard endlessly, because the paper fibers will get shorter every time due to the recycling process.
 Therfore, new paper fibers are added in the cardboard pulp during the recycling process to strengthen the base material before producing new cardboard.

-Cardboard is made of paper, which in its place is made of wood fibers.
+Cardboard is made of paper, which is made of wood fibers.
 The production of 1 ton of virgin cardboard (material that doesn’t contain recycled cardboard) requires 3 tons of wood.
 This is why it is important to recycle cardboard waste for the production of new cardboard, because this saves a lot of trees.
-The recycling of cardboard is only possible when it is sorted and separated from your trash so it doesn’t end up on landfill.
+The recycling of cardboard is only possible when it is sorted and separated from your trash, so that it doesn’t end up on landfill.

-Save on waste disposal, collection costs and packaging costs.
+Save money on waste disposal, collection costs and packaging costs.

-Besides this ecological advantage there is also an economical advantage of cardboard recycling.
+Besides the ecological advantages there is also an economical advantages of cardboard recycling.
 Seperating and sorting cardboard from your regular trash lowers your waste collection costs.